Perhaps one of the most intimidating to-dos for the homeschooling newbie revolves around the “homeschool classroom.”

 1. Where should I set up the classroom?

-For other homeschoolers, a dedicated space helps their children transition from “play mode” to “learning mode” much more easily.
+For other homeschoolers, a dedicated space helps their children transition from “play mode” into “learning mode” much more easily.
 They also love having everything enclosed in one area.

 Perhaps the biggest benefit, as one mom explained – “I can also close the door and not look at it in the evening.
 Big plus!” 😉